jqueuniet/netbox-go/apiv4_2/docs/WritableRackRequest.md

 ### NewWritableRackRequest

-`func NewWritableRackRequest(name string, site BriefSiteRequest, ) *WritableRackRequest`
+`func NewWritableRackRequest(name string, site DeviceWithConfigContextRequestSite, ) *WritableRackRequest`

 NewWritableRackRequest instantiates a new WritableRackRequest object This constructor will assign default values to properties that have it defined,